alibaba/react-intl-universal/README.md

 intl.get('not-exist-key').d('default message') // "default message"
 ```

-And `getHTML` also support default message.
+And `getHTML` also supports default message.
 ```js
 intl.getHTML('not-exist-key').d(<div>hello</div>) // React.Element with "<div>hello</div>"
 ```

 ### Message With Variables
-If the message contains variables,  the `{variable_name}` is substituted directly into the string.
+If the message contains variables the `{variable_name}` is substituted directly into the string.
 In the example below, there are two variables `{name}` and `{where}`,  the second argument representing the variables in `get` method are substituted into the string.

 Locale data:
 ```json